 Trump was fined $10 million by the Financial Crimes Enforcement Network at the Treasury for “significant and long standing anti-money laundering violations.”
 If you check out the wealth of hyperlinks in my deep dive above, there are a multitude of reports from major publications that suggest that Trump has been laundering money for the Russian mob (and other criminal organizations) for his entire career.
 The FBI knows this because they are one of the main sources in many of those reports.
 Of course Trump would want to get rid of a Director who has demonstrated that he will go to the press with what he believes to be important developments in major cases.

-Grand juries lead to subpoenas, subpoenas lead to warrants, and warrants lead to indictments.
-If Claude Taylor is correct (again) that indictments are on the way to team Trump, then firing the man leading that investigation is the literal definition of obstruction of justice—something that was a central plank to both Richard Nixon and Bill Clinton’s impeachment proceedings.
+Grand juries lead to subpoenas, subpoenas lead to warrants, and warrants lead to indictments, and firing the man leading an investigation into your activities sure looks like the literal definition of obstruction of justice—something that was a central plank to both Richard Nixon and Bill Clinton’s impeachment proceedings.
 At this rate, we can only hope that the Trump administration follows that same path.
 Our democracy depends on it.